 ‘I understand doubts,’ she said before Manuel could intervene.’Their are many things I too have not seen.
 God, for one.
 And still I find it in my heart to believe.’ “

-Their is a commonality in the struggles facing Luna and Manuel despite their apparent differences.
-Together they are both bound by their persistent loneliness and their desire for public adulation for their artistic expression.
-Whether the art comes from the literary medium or through that of the life-endangering performance arts of bullfighting.
-In their minds it is one and the same.
-Luna’s determination in reaching her goals as well as her self awareness throughout her life are admirable traits that can be fully appreciated by the reader.
+There is a commonality in the struggles facing Luna and Manuel despite their apparent differences.
+Together they are both bound by their persistent loneliness and their desire for public adulation as well as artistic expression.
+Whether the art comes from the literary medium or through that of the life-endangering performance art of bullfighting, it makes no difference, in their minds it is one and the same.
+Luna’s determination in reaching her goals as well as her self awareness throughout her life are admirable traits that can be fully realized by the reader.
 Manuel’s determination seems to be directly influenced by the response of his peers and his interpretation of the current social climate around him.
-For the most part Manuel is a likeable character, but at times I hoped he would embrace his writer’s instincts and not forge his techniques to please the audience.
+For the most part Manuel is a likable character, but at times I hoped he would embrace his writer’s instincts and not forge his techniques to please the audience.
 He could have learned a lesson from Luna on how to stay true to who you are and what you believe in.

 “The smartest of fighting bulls, like clever poets, get in their own way by second-guessing.
 Art is better when it’s driven by instinct.”

-This book had all the elements I look for and love reading.
-The writing is very lyrical at times, but unfortunately it comes across listless, which unfortunately is counterproductive given the intensity of the subject matter.
-Their are so many external and internal conflicts within the characters as well as the regional settings, that I felt that their should have been more tactile emotion discernible from the pages.
+This book had elements that I look for and what I particularly love about reading but also fell flat at points.
+The writing is very lyrical at times, but at times comes across a bit listless, which unfortunately is counterproductive given the intensity of the subject matter.
+There are so many external and internal conflicts within the characters as well as the regional settings that I felt that there should have been more tactile emotion discernible from the pages.
 Throughout the book I felt it lacked a punch and it seemed the writer was content in telling the story rather than having the reader experience the danger, the rage, the passion and the joy.
 The book does a great job at being faithful to its cultural constitution which gives the reader a certain presence in the environment.
-Within the pages of Matadora there are a plethora of bullfighting tactics, strategies, and jargon as well as common Spanish terms, slang, and phrases.
-Some young readers may be lost or confused by the language, but lucky for you their is a complete glossary included as an appendix at the end of the book.
+Within the pages of Matadora there are a plethora of bullfighting tactics, strategies, and jargon as well as common Spanish terms, slang, and phrases which gives you some context.
+Some young readers may be lost or confused by the language, but lucky for you there is a complete glossary included as an appendix at the end of the book.
 The terminology may prohibit a consistent flow for the reader, but I feel it is necessary for enhancing the reading experience and cultural understanding.